-In recent years, we began generating additional subscription revenues from our flagship advertising service, Validated Campaign Essentials (vCE).
+In recent years, we began generating additional subscription revenues from our flagship advertising product, Validated Campaign Essentials (vCE).
 In January 2014, we entered into a partnership agreement with Google to integrate vCE directly into the DoubleClick ad management platform, allowing DoubleClick customers to add vCE to their ad campaigns with a single click.
 While vCE provides key analytics about advertising campaigns to ad buyers, we also offer Validated Media Essentials (vME) to advertising sellers, allowing them to evaluate their advertising inventory and optimize their monetization strategy with metrics comparable to those used by ad buyers.
-Our strategic partnerships with Google and Yahoo are continuing to generate revenues during the first quarter of 2015.